Left to Right, me, my parents, and siblings:

 Dad (Fred) and Mom (Monica)

 From very humble beginnings, mom and dad grew into a solidly middle-class family through hard work and dedication.
 Mom and dad built their first new home in Claremont, a southern suburb of Cape Town, in 1961.
-They purchased a newly built home in Durbanville’s Pinehurst garden village after retirement in 2003, a northern suburb of Cape Town.
-Later they sold up and moved to Montagu in 2011, a two-hour drive from Cape Town, to live near my sister Gail, where she provided them free accommodation.
+They purchased a newly built home in Durbanville’s Pinehurst Garden village after retirement in 2003, a northern suburb of Cape Town.
+Later they sold up and moved to Montagu in 2011, a two-hour drive from Cape Town, to live near my sister Gail, who provided them with free accommodation.
 My parents invested the proceeds from the sale of their home to provide for retirement.

 After my dad’s passing and needing to draw up a new will, mom approached an attorney.
 I can only imagine the negotiation that went on at the initial meeting.
 Mom was not going to allow eight years to pass, resulting in zero inheritance for my two sisters and me.
 I will add that the time to wrap up the estate took far longer than anyone anticipated.
 We had not counted on the COVID-19 pandemic to impact response times, including the fact that many of the regulatory offices in South Africa were either closed or working short-staffed.
 Eventually, everything worked out well.
 My siblings and I were rewarded with our inheritance a few months late but in time to celebrate a Happy New Year, 2021.
 Mom gifted each of her seven grandchildren and three compassionate caregivers.

-I owe a very special thanks to my sister Gail Whitehead who ultimately forwarded my portion of the inheritance to me.
+I owe a special thanks to my sister Gail Whitehead who forwarded my portion of the inheritance to me.

 It begs the question; how wisely did Linda and I pay tribute to our inheritance?
 In retirement, we are no longer able to generate new income.
 We decided to apply our gift to increase our stock market investment, building net worth over time to honor mom and dad.
 We loved you, mom, and dad.